Violetemakhu/Sales-Analysis/README.md

   ### Limitations

-   I had to remove all zero value from the budget and revenue
+   I had to remove all zero value from the Unite/quantity and revenue.

-  😄
-  💻